drazvan/SLiM/doc/source/slim_interpreter.rst

 Updates during actions
 ######################

-All the updates that are performed on the context slim during the execution of different actions are actually performed on the context-slim.
+All the updates that are performed on the contextual slim during the execution of different actions are actually performed on the context-slim.
 This way their effect will persist even after discarding the contextual slim.